This summary sets out the key points about how The Japan Foundation, Sydney handles personal information.

 - provide information to us through third-party service providers, for example event registration software such as Eventbrite

-Information is never disclosed to third parties and will only be used for the sole purpose you gave consent to.
+Information collected through The Japan Foundation, Sydney’s website is never disclosed to third parties and will only be used for the sole purpose you gave consent to.

 What information do we collect?